top of page

 The Bicultural Addict

-In contrast to the A-cultural addict who isolates from the culture of addiction and the enmeshed addict who knows no other world, the bicultural addict lives simultaneously in the mainstream culture and in the culture of addiction.
+In contrast to the A-cultural addict who is isolated from the culture of addiction and the enmeshed addict who knows no other world, the bicultural addict lives simultaneously in the mainstream culture and the culture of addiction.

-• Having sought peace, the addict found anxiety, paranoia, fear.
+Having sought peace, the addict found anxiety, paranoia, and fear.

-• Seeking love, they began to only love the drug and abandoned those who love them.
+Seeking love, they began to only love the drug and abandoned those who loved them.

 It is said that recovery doesn’t ask for much… It only asks you to change everything about yourself so what does this mean?